CNN’s Anthony Bourdain dead at 61

 The Smithsonian once called him “the original rock star” of the culinary world, “the Elvis of bad boy chefs.”

-In 2013 both Bourdain and CNN took a risk by bringing him to the news network still best known for breaking news and headlines.
-Bourdain quickly became one of the principal faces of the network and one of the linchpins of the prime time schedule.
+In 2013, both Bourdain and CNN took a risk by bringing him to the news network still best known for breaking news and headlines.
+Bourdain quickly became one of the principal faces of the network and one of the linchpins of its prime-time schedule.

-Season 11 of “Parts Unknown” premiered on CNN last month.
+Season 11 of “Parts Unknown” premiered last month on CNN.

 While accepting the Peabody award in 2013, Bourdain described how he approached his work.